Child and Adolescent Mental Health Initiative (CAMHI)

 Twenty (20) 1st and 2nd year students will be recruited annually from the Clinical, Counseling & Behavioral Health, and School Psychology Departments.

-Note: Students who currently receive other stipends for field education experiences are not eligible for this program.
+Note: Students who receive other forms of compensation (i.e., stipends or salaries) for their field education experiences are not eligible for this program.

 Students who are selected to participate in the CAMHI must meet the following program requirements: